olgazak247/Crypto/README.md

-# Dashboard to display realtime cryptocurrencies-fiat pairs.
+# Dashboard to display realtime cryptocurrencies-fiat pairs
 This dashboard displays the trends of cryptocurrency-fiat pairs based on Coinbase Pro stream data enhaced with charts, gauges and sparklines.

 ## Implementation